-- Memory backbone: This block performs a simple arbitration between the frontend and execution-unit for instruction and data memory access. - Basic Clock Module: Generates the ACLK and SMCLK enable signals. - SFRs: The Special Function Registers block contains diverse configuration registers (NMI, Watchdog, ...). - Watchdog: Although it is a peripheral, the watchdog is permanently included in the core because of its tight links with the NMI interrupts and the PUC reset generation.
+- Memory backbone: This block performs a simple arbitration between the frontend and execution-unit for program, data and peripheral memory access. - Basic Clock Module: Generates the ACLK and SMCLK enable signals. - SFRs: The Special Function Registers block contains diverse configuration registers (NMI, Watchdog, ...). - Watchdog: Although it is a peripheral, the watchdog is permanently included in the core because of its tight links with the NMI interrupts and the PUC reset generation.